This website is not affiliated with any government organizations. We provide time saving tools. Updated for 2026

 • Distributions from Alaska Native Claims Settlement Act Corporations

-• Distributions from trust/reservation property
+• Distributions from trust or reservation property

-• Income from cultural/subsistence property
+• Income from cultural and subsistence property

 • Certain student financial assistance